vivid-planet/comet/docs/docs/content-scope/content-website.md

 ### API: Database

-Usually the scope is stored in a "scope" object as an [embeddable](https://mikro-orm.io/docs/embeddables), which the API Generator will then use to create a standardized API that requires passing the scope.
+Usually the scope is stored in a `scope` object as an [embeddable](https://mikro-orm.io/docs/embeddables), which the API Generator will then use to create a standardized API that requires passing the scope.

 ```ts title="api/src/news/entities/news.entity.ts"
 @Embeddable()